In this article, we will discuss in detail the laws of reflection of light class 12, its definition, statement, and its explanation.

 Incident ray

-The Ray of light that falls on the surface is called an incident ray.
-The left Ray in the diagram is the incident ray.
+The ray of light that falls on the surface is called an incident ray.
+The left-hand ray in the diagram is the incident ray.

 Reflected ray

-The line which is perpendicular to the surface, at the point of reflection is called a Normal ray.
-The normal ray makes an angle of 90 degrees with the surface at the point of reflection.
+The line that is drawn perpendicular to the surface of the plane at the point of incidence is called a normal line.
+The normal line makes an angle of $90^{\circ}$ with the surface at the point of reflection.

 Angle of Incidence